Open-Source-Armada/OSA-Zoog-Mk2/README.md

 Roll is performed using Roll_Left and Roll_Right buttons.

-This ship has no FCU/MFC, it is manualy ballanced, and uses direct lever control.
+This ship has no FCU/MFC, it is manually balanced, and uses direct lever control.

 See attached photo of bindings for this ship.